RediSearch/RediSearch/README.md

 more advanced features like exact phrase matching, that are not possible with traditional redis search approaches.

-# Warning: This Code Is NOT Stable Or Ready!
+## Primary Features:

+* Full-Text indexing of multiple fields in documents.
+* Incremental indexing without performance loss.
+* Document ranking (provided manually by the user at index time).
+* Field weights.
+* Exact Phrase Search of up to 8 words.
+* Limiting searches to specific document fields (up to 8 fields supported)
+* Numeric filters and ranges.
+* Supports any utf-8 encoded text.
+* Retrieve full document content or just ids

+### Not *yet* supported:

+* Geo filters
+* NOT queries (foo -bar)
+* Spelling correction
+* Auto-complete
+* Query expansion and stemming
+* Full boolean query syntax
+* Deletion and Updating (without full index rebuild)

+### License: AGPL

+Which basically means you can freely use this for your own projects without "virality" to your code, as long as you're not modifying the module itself.

+---
+  > ### Warning
+  > ```
-RediSearch is under development and missing a lot of features.
+  > RediSearch is under development and missing a lot of features.
+  >

-The API may change, the internal implementation is evolving, and the modules API itself is still unstable.
+  > The API may change, the internal implementation is evolving,

-Feel free to try it, hack it and contribute to it, but do not use it for actual data.
+  > and the modules API itself is still unstable.
+  > ```
 ---

 ## Internal Design